lizy331/Interview-kickstart/src/main/java/DynamicProgramming/Fundation/FundationNotes.md

 imaging the problem as a graph, where the fib() call are the vertex, all we need to do is to do the topological sorting and from bottom to top, we are able to figure out the answer.

-we can also bring the space complexity down into a contant space, by repetively using a 3 length array
+we can also bring the space complexity down into a constant space, by respectively using a 3 length array

 ![Alt Text](img/img_3.png)